Time Series Data Augmentation for Deep Learning: A Survey: Preliminary Evaluation

 \subsection{Time Series Anomaly Detection}

-Given the challenges of both \emph{data scarcity} and \emph{data imbalance} in time series anomaly detection, it is crucial to make use of time series data augmentation to generate more labelled data based on few existing labels.
-The work in~\cite{jingkun20_TAD} has demonstrated the effectiveness of applying data augmentations on decomposed signals, which increase the performance of anomaly detection on raw time series data.

-We briefly describe the results by applying U-Net structure~\cite{jingkun20_TAD} to public Yahoo Dataset~\cite{Laptev2015} using different settings, including applying the model on the raw data (U-Net-Raw), applying the model on the decomposed residuals of signal with RobustSTL (U-Net-De), and applying the model on the residuals with decomposed-based data augmentation (U-Net-DeA).
-The applied data augmentation methods include flipping, cropping, label expansion, and APP based augmentation in frequency domain in the decomposed components.
-The performance is evaluated using the standard precision, recall, F1 score, as well as relax F1 score that allows a detection delay up to 3 points.
-Table~\ref{tab:5-ad-table} shows the performance comparison of different settings.
-It can be observed that the decomposition helps increasing the F1 score significantly and the decomposed-based data augmentation is able to further boost the performance with a 4.7\% increase in F1 score and 5.4\% increase in relax F1 score.
+Given the challenges of both \emph{data scarcity} and \emph{data imbalance} in time series anomaly detection, it is beneficial by adopting data augmentation to generate more labeled data.
+We briefly summarize the results in~\cite{jingkun20_TAD}, where a U-Net based network is designed and evaluated on public Yahoo! dataset~\cite{Laptev2015} for time series anomaly detection.
+The performance comparison under different settings are summarized in Table~\ref{tab:5-ad-table}, including applying the model on the raw data (U-Net-Raw), on the decomposed residuals (U-Net-DeW), and on the residuals with data augmentation (U-Net-DeWA).
+The applied data augmentation methods include flipping, cropping, label expansion, and APP based augmentation in frequency domain.
+It can be observed that the decomposition helps the increase of the F1 score and the data augmentation further boosts the performance.